-3 Credits of Social Studies are required for Graduation 9.
-Grade 10.
-Grade 11.
-Grade 12.
-Grade U.S. Uistory U.S. Covernment & Feenemies 12.
-Grade World History Honors World History U.S. History Honors U.S. History U.S. Government & Economics Honors U.S. Government & Economics History o f Disease and Medicine - y of Sports and Games Int tro to Psychology AP US History (Independent Study) World History 1.0 Credit/Year Long Requirement Grade 9 This course is designed to focus on the social, economic, political, geographical and cultural aspects of various societies, from medieval times through to the modern era.
-Materials include various activities and selected readings for the various units of study.
-Student evaluation is based on research projects, oral and written assignments, periodic tests, quizzes and essays.
-World History Honors 1.0 Credit/Year Long Requirement Grade 9 Grade 8 teacher recommenda successful completion of summ assignment(s).
-AP US History (Independen Honors 1.0 Credit/Year Long Grade Level 10-12 Teacher recommendation and successful completion of A.P.
-History. provide study gu study re U.S. Hist d/or introduc World students processe present. employe develop utilizing change o explore historica national exchang AP U.S. History will be offered as an independent study.
+This course is designed for students who have a strong aptitude for social studies and will focus on the social, economic, political, geographical and cultural aspects of various societies, from medieval times through to the modern era.
+Materials include various activities, selected readings and appropriate to the themes.
+Student evaluation is based on classroom participation, written and oral assignments, collaborative projects, periodic quizzes, research projects and document based essays.

+AP US History (Independent Study)

+Honors 1.0 Credit/Year Long Grade Level 10-12

+Teacher recommendation and/or successful completion of A.P.
+World History.

+AP U.S. History will be offered as an independent study.
 Students will be provided with a Google Classroom page with recommended assignments, study guides and practice exams.
 Students will receive textbooks and study resources throughout the year in order to prepare for the exam.
 AP U.S. History is designed to be the equivalent of a two-semester introductory college or university U.S. history course.
 In AP U.S. History students investigate significant events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical comparisons; and utilizing reasoning about contextualization, causation, and continuity and change over time.
 The course also provides seven themes that students explore throughout the course in order to make connections among historical developments in different times and places: American and national identity; migration and settlement; politics and power; work, exchange, and technology; America in the world; geography and the environment; and culture and society.

+U.S. History

-U.S. History 1.0 Credit/Year Long Requirement Grade 10 America econom the cour understa various evaluati ory is designed to engage students in an in in history from the civil war to today.
-This ic, social, cultural, and political movement rse of American history, while at the same anding of our changing role in world affair media, text and sources appropriate to the on is based on classroom participation, pe assignments, and research projects. course will focus on the s that have influenced time promoting an rs.
-Materials will include e themes.
-Student
+1.0 Credit/Year Long Requirement Grade 10 U.S. History is designed to engage students in an intense examination of American history from the civil war to today.
+This course will focus on the economic, social, cultural, and political movements that have influenced the course of American history, while at the same time promoting an understanding of our changing role in world affairs.
+Materials will include various media, text and sources appropriate to the themes.
+Student evaluation is based on classroom participation, periodic quizzes, written and oral assignments, and research projects.

+U.S. History

-U.S. History Honors 1.0 Credit/Year Long Requirement Grade 10
+Honors 1.0 Credit/Year Long Requirement Grade 10

-Grade 9 teacher recommendation and successful completion of summer assignment(s).
+Grade 9 teacher recommendation.